-- Millions in FDIC Insurance eliminates the risks associated with money fund investing.
+- FDIC Insurance eliminates the risks associated with money fund investing.

 - Funds are always accessible with no penalties or restrictions on the number of monthly withdrawals.

-- Avoid the burden of dealing with numerous bank relationships and benefit from a high level of FDIC insurance through a single contact point.
+- Avoids the burden of dealing with numerous bank relationships and benefit from a high level of FDIC insurance through a single contact point.

-- Access DepositViewSM, an online portal that enables you to view all banks in which your deposit balances are held.
+- To access DepositViewSM, an online portal enables you to view all banks in which your deposit balances are held.